-Standard cost accounting helps cost accountants measure cost performance without getting deeply buried in detail.
-Standard costs are the theoretical cost of an item or service
+Standard cost accounting is a tool that has helped cost accountants measure cost performance without getting deeply buried in detail.
+Standard costs are the theoretical cost that an item or service should have ... and when the actual costs are different, then it is time to find out why.

-Standard, actual, variance